The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 - Entertainer – because you can play 4 pre-loaded workout games.

-- Competitor – because you have the option to race a pace boat or yourself via a previous workout.
+- Competitor – because you have the option to race a pace boat

 There are plenty of workout options.
 You can just start rowing, choose 1 of 5 preset workouts, or you can customize your own workout routine.

-You can play 4 different games:
+You can choose between 4 different games:

 - You earn points by remaining consistent with power output and stroke rate from your most recent strokes.

-- Target training – Similar to darts, but you can also predetermine the length of time you want to maintain your power output and stroke rate.
+- Target Training – Similar to darts, but you can also predetermine the length of time you want to maintain your power output and stroke rate.

 - Biathlon – The newest game on the monitor combines two sports: Nordic Skiing and Target Shooting.
 The biathlon consists of racing laps with a shooting stage between each lap!